 They allow us to overcome the limitations of reason, freeing our inner energy and unleashing the wisdom that our unconscious contains.
 Therefore, whenever we come into contact with our inner self through the runes, we can hear a force talking from within.
 Runes and their interpretation provide a guide to the knowledge of our inner self, to explore the most intimate part of our being.

 They do not predict the future, but focus our attention on our unconscious abilities, and show us how to use them to best according to what we are experiencing at the moment; a bridge to our most instinctive and irrational part, a mirror through which we can glimpse our psyche.

-The Runes available on this website (those sold individually; we remind you that on Ethnos is available a bag with the whole set) have been associated with the zodiac through an interpretation made by the anthropologist Bobo Otera, who has combined each rune with the zodiac according to their meaning.
+The small Runes available on this website, we remind you that on Ethnos is available a bag with the whole set) have been associated with the zodiac through an interpretation made by an anthropologist, who has combined each rune with the zodiac according to their meaning.